RodrigoAcosta182/TPI-UNLAM-Frontend/README.md

-# Getting Started with Create React App
+# TPI Unlam 2022

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Proyecto final UNLAM 2022 - Tecnictura en Desarrollo Web

-## Available Scripts
+## Scripts disponibles

 In the project directory, you can run: